bckohan/django-render-static/doc/source/quick.rst

 Transpiling Enumerations
 ------------------------

-Say instead of the usual choices tuple you're using PEP 435 style python enumerations as model fields using django-enum_ and enum-properties_.
+Say instead of the usual choices tuple you're using :class:`PEP 435 style python enumerations <enum.Enum>` as model fields using :doc:`django-enum <django-enum:index>` and :doc:`enum-properties <enum-properties:index>`.
 For example we might define a simple color enumeration like so:

 .. code:: python